 Variable Life Insurance

-Variable Life Insurance is insurance where the death benefits and cash values depend on one or more separate accounts’ investment performance, which may be invested in mutual funds or other investments allowed under the insurance policy.
+Variable Life Insurance has an investment component where the death benefits and cash values depend on one or more separate accounts’ investment performance, which may be invested in mutual funds or other investments allowed under the insurance policy.

-Be sure to get the company’s prospectus when buying this kind of policy and study it carefully.
+Be sure to get the company’s prospectus when buying this policy and study it carefully.

-Your benefits and cash value will be lower or may disappear if the investments you chose didn’t do as well as you expected.
+Your life insurance benefits and cash value will be lower or may disappear if your chosen investments don’t do as well as you expected.

 You may pay an extra premium for a guaranteed death benefit.